 How should I take care of my dental bridge prosthesis?

 A dental bridge requires the same level of maintenance and cleaning as your natural teeth.
 Clean your dental bridge twice daily with the help of a standard toothbrush and toothpaste.
 The use of dental floss is recommended for cleaning between teeth.
 Meticulous oral hygiene measures will increase the life of your artificial tooth prosthesis.

 What are the alternatives to dental bridges?

 Dental bridges are not feasible for restoration of a long span of missing spaces.
-Furthermore, dental bridges require removal of sound tooth structure from adjacent teeth for support.
-Recent advancements in dentistry have led to the development of dental implants which can be placed directly into bone of the empty socket.
-Learn about the Fixed Implant Bridge solution if your missing multiple teeth.
+Furthermore, dental bridges require the removal of sound tooth structure from adjacent teeth for support.
+Recent advancements in dentistry have led to the development of dental implants which can be placed directly into the bone of the empty socket.
+Learn about the Fixed Implant Bridge solution if you're missing multiple teeth.

-Visit David R. Moyer Cosmetic & Family Dentistry, your own general and cosmetic dentist in Scottsdale Arizona, or make a call today at 480.935.6295 regarding consultation for a dental bridge.
+Visit David R. Moyer Cosmetic & Family Dentistry, your own general and cosmetic dentist in Phoenix, Arizona, or make a call today at 480.935.6295 regarding consultation for a dental bridge.